tommeschberlin/mysql-wb-manage-sqlite/README.md

 ## Some comments to data preserving

 The **SQLiteDbUpdater** tries to keep your existing table data, but SQLite can not alter tables with forgeign keys.
-So currently it creates a sql-dump, deletes the existing db and restores it using the sql-dump after creating the new db.
+So currently it creates the new db with a temporarily choosen name, creates a sql-dump from the old db, restores it into the new created db.
+After successful restoring **and only then**, the old db will be deleted and the new db will be renamed.
 Restoring follows this strategies:
 1) **Copy complete rows**
    Works fine for all unchanged tables of your database
 2) **Copy rows column by column matching their names**